 FEATURED ARTIFACT: PT-305

-The National WWII Museum is in the midst of a multi-year project to restore a historic PT boat built by Higgins Industries in New Orleans, Louisiana.
-PT-305 served in the Mediterranean Theater of Operations and was known by several nicknames including The Sudden Jerk, The Bar Fly and The Half Hitch.
+The National WWII Museum is nearly finished with its multi-year project to restore a historic PT boat built by Higgins Industries in New Orleans, Louisiana.
+PT-305 served in the Mediterranean Theater of Operations and was known by several nicknames including The Sudden Jerk, The Bar Fly, and The Half Hitch.

 Keep up to date with PT-305 Restoration Project Updates on our blog!